Jzaroli/Leetcode/README.md

-# leetcode
+# Leetcode

 A series of leet code exercises.
 Some optimized, some not!
-Broken down by difficulty.
+Organized by difficulty.